Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 8. Break in Your Boots and Gear (Very Important)

-Comfortable and familiar gear prevents blisters, discomfort, and unnecessary strain.
-Your boots, clothing layers, and gear should be tested before the trek, not during it.
+Comfortable and familiar gear can help prevent blisters, discomfort, and unnecessary strain.
+Your boots, clothing layers, and other trekking equipment should be tested before the trek rather than for the first time on the trail.

 Practice using: